PierreSenellart/provsql/doc/TODO/studio-notebook-mode.md

   needs.
 Listed as a possible follow-up.
 - **Scheduling / headless execution** (papermill-style): out of scope; `psql -f` covers batch needs.
+- **Parallel multi-database connections** (two kernels live on two databases at once): the Playground's PGlite is single-connection by construction (a second connection means a second WASM Postgres instance), and natively it would need per-binding routing of every auxiliary endpoint.
+Tabs multiplex *serially* over the single active connection instead (see §8b); revisit only if cross-database notebooks earn their keep, as a native-only opt-in.

 ## The mode in one paragraph